-The Ministry of Social Affairs and the Interior can assist you with sending the application to the country in which your child lives so that your application may be considered by the competent authorities of that country.
+The Ministry of Social Affairs and Senior Citizens can assist you with sending the application to the country in which your child lives so that your application may be considered by the competent authorities of that country.

-If you wish to apply for a decision on access to your child abroad, you must send the following to the Ministry of Social Affairs and the Interior, Holmens Kanal 22, 1060 Copenhagen K:
+If you wish to apply for a decision on access to your child abroad, you must send the following to the Ministry of Social Affairs and Senior Citizens, Holmens Kanal 22, 1060 Copenhagen K: